LiewKuanYung/exercise-tracker-MERN/RECORDS.md

 ## Frontend
 1. Basically nothing much, most concepts is the same
-2. A dynamic routing library used, called (react-router-dom)[https://reactrouter.com/core/guides/philosophy].
+2. A dynamic routing library used, called [react-router-dom](https://reactrouter.com/core/guides/philosophy).
 It is diff from static routing, because dynamic routing takes place as your app is rendering and static routing can't or hard do that.
-3.
+3. Connect to server using axios

 ## Backend
 1. Init backend folder